nanocloudio/quantum/docs/specification.md

 # 2  Partitioning and Routing

 ## 2.1  Sharding Model
-QuantuMQTT partitions each tenant’s MQTT state into independent Raft groups called **Partition Raft Groups (PRGs)**.
+Quantum partitions each tenant’s MQTT state into independent Raft groups called **Partition Raft Groups (PRGs)**.
 PRGs are **single-tenant**: a PRG’s WAL/snapshots only contain one tenant’s data; `tenant_id` is tracked in CP metadata, not inside the PRG keyspace, so keys stored on disk omit tenant identifiers.
 Sharding and routing described here are MQTT overlay policies; they do not alter Clustor partition semantics, routing epochs, or placement guarantees.